socketlabs/discussions/SOCKETLABS-API-CHANGELOG.md

 # SocketLabs API

+# [1.0.34555] 2025-05-28
+## Changed

+### All Account Types

+* Reports
+  * Aggregate Reports - Adding the ability to specify up to 2 aggregate types.
+  * All Reports - Adding additional filter capabilities for additional and/or comparisons with miltiple  condition groupings

 # [1.0.33925] 2025-04-30
 ## Added

 ### Complex Sender Features

-- Reporting Connectors - Adding new connector type for Reporting Subaccounts
+* Reporting Connectors - Adding new connector type for Reporting Subaccounts

 ## [1.0.32950] 2025-03-26
 ## Added